kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-post-kcp.md

 You need a Kubernetes cluster; see [the documentation for `kubectl kubestellar deploy`](../../commands/#deployment-into-a-kubernetes-cluster) for more information.

-You will need a domain name that, on each of your clients, resolves to an IP address that gets to the Ingress controller's listening socket.
+You will need a domain name that, on each of your clients, resolves to an IP address that the client can use to open a TCP connection to the Ingress controller's listening socket.

 You will need the kcp `kubectl` plugins.
 See [the "Start kcp" section above](../#start-kcp) for instructions on how to get all of the kcp